 State Electric Vehicle and Alternative Fuel Procurement Rules

 The rules for local governments took effect June 1, 2018.
-The Department of Commerce is currently engaging all local governments using more than 200,000 gallons of fuel a year for data collection as stipulated by the rules.
-At this time, no reporting or requests for exemptions are requested from local governments using less than 200,000 gallons of fuel a year.
+The Department of Commerce is working with local governments using more than 200,000 gallons of fuel a year, to collect data as ordered by the rules.
+At this time, no reporting or requests for exemptions are being asked from local governments using less than 200,000 gallons of fuel a year.

-As stipulated by these rules, the Department of Commerce has produced a cost of ownership model that state and local agencies can use in their procurement process.
+As required by the rules, the Department of Commerce has produced a cost of ownership model that state and local agencies can use in their procurement process.
 The latest version of this model can be downloaded at the Washington Alternative Fuel and Vehicle GroupSpaces site.
-In addition, Commerce also produced a guide that summarizes how local governments can apply the rules to their fuel and vehicle procurements.
+Commerce also produced a guide that summarizes how local governments can apply the rules to their fuel and vehicle procurements.

 Chapter 194-29 WAC – Practicable use of electricity and biofuels to fuel local government vehicles